sickozell/SickoCV/README.md

 **GATE MODE:**

-The same of toggle mode, but the signals will be routed only while TRG/GTE input is in a high gate.
+The same of toggle mode, but the signals will be routed only while GATE input is in a high state.

 **SPECIAL BEHAVIOURS:**